portsmouth/fibre/README.md

 ## Integration parameters

-- *gridSpace*: the spacing between start points within the initial box, relative to the box maximum extents
+- *gridSpace*: the spacing between start points within the initial conditions box, relative to the box maximum extents
 - *tubeWidth*: the radius of the rendered solution tubes, relative to the box maximum extents
 - *integrationTime*: the total time to integrate over
 - *maxTimeSteps*: the number of timesteps into which the `integrationTime` is broken into
-- *xmin*: (etc.) initial box bounds
+- *xmin*: (etc.) initial conditions box bounds
-- *clipToBounds*: renders only the portion of the solution curves which lies within the initial box
+- *clipToBounds*: renders only the portion of the solution curves which lies within the initial conditions box
-- *showBounds*: whether to show the initial box bounds
+- *showBounds*: whether to show the initial conditions box bounds
 - *integrateForward*: if selected, integrate over positive times i.e. the time interval [0, `integrationTime`], otherwise integrate over the time interval [-`integrationTime`/2, `integrationTime`/2]